Boost Your Health: 10 Quercetin Containing Foods to Incorporate Into Your Diet

 Gut Health

-The evidence suggests that quercetin supplements can help improve digestive system health.
-Quercetin appears to safeguard the intestinal walls and regulate the conditions within the gut, possibly reducing inflammation and even helping with concerns such as leaky gut.
-It has also been seen to affect bacterial levels in a positive manner, which is vital for overall wellness.
-The gut plays an important role in the immune system.
+Quercetin appears to safeguard the intestinal walls and regulate the conditions within the gut, possibly reducing inflammation and helping with concerns such as leaky gut.

 Inflammation